LuizZak/SwiftRewriter/Architecture.md

+### NOTE:

+Since the frontend-related refactoring work this document is out of date, and should be updated once the frontend changes have stabilized.

+---

 ## Architectural description

 The tool splits the conversion process into six discrete steps, which are, whenever possible, divided into separate project targets.